-If you are planting begonias in your garden or landscape, they'll grow best in fertile, well-drained soil.
-Adding compost or top soil at planting time will improve the fertility of the soil and help it retain moisture.
+Tuberous begonias in your garden or landscape, they will grow best in fertile, well-drained soil.
+Adding compost or topsoil at planting time will improve the fertility of the soil and help it retain moisture.

 Begonias are tropical plants and they need warm soil.
 If you live in a cool climate, it's best to hold off planting begonias outdoors until the soil is 60°F and the nights are relatively warm.
 In northern areas this will be late May to early June.

 After a couple weeks, the foliage should easily pull away from the tuber.
 If not, let the tuber and stems dry a bit longer.
-Wrap each tuber separately in newspaper or put them in paper lunchbags.
+Wrap each tuber separately in newspaper or put them in small paper bags.
 Store these in a cardboard box, in a dry, dark place where the temperature is about 50 degrees.

 In warm climates (hardiness zones 8-11) begonia tubers may be left in the ground outdoors, but it's important to keep them from getting too wet during the winter.
 If you live in a climate with wet winters, you may want to store the tubers indoors, following instructions above.

 Shop HERE for tuberous begonias.